ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S5_terraform-05_Publish_Modules_Terraform_Workspaces/README.md

 }
 ```

-- Go to the `variables.tf` and prepare your modules variables.
+- Go to the `variables.tf` and prepare your module variables.

 ```go
 variable "instance_type" {